-As noted, 19 hours from the CPMA program can count toward the MS program.
+As noted, 10-19 hours from the CPMA program can count toward the MS program.
 A minimum of 34 credit hours is required for the MS in Nutritional Sciences.
 These remaining hours include core requirements (such as Thesis, Biostatistics Methods I, and Seminar) plus additional hours of electives as selected by the student.
-Many Nutritional Sciences electives are taught every other year, so you will have an opportunity to take a wide variety of courses.
-All students in the MA/MS dual option must complete a thesis, and students will work with their faculty mentor to complete this project.
+All students in the MA/MS dual option must complete a thesis or major project, and students will work with their faculty mentor to complete this project.

 For additional information and requirements for the MS, please see that program handbook and/or contact the MS Program Director, Dr. Susan Sisson.